 This loss of our peat bogs has two main impacts.
 Firstly, peat extraction releases carbon into the atmosphere – contributing to climate change.
 Apparently, the carbon released from peat extraction is equivalent to the carbon emissions of 100,000 households a year.

 Secondly, extracting peat destroys the home of the rare flora and fauna associated with the bogs.
 We’ve lost 94% of the UK’s lowland peat bogs, and now we’re importing peat from the Baltic states, Ireland and Finland, adding to its already colossal carbon footprint.

-Another indirect impact of the loss of peat-bogs is the increase in flooding.
+Another indirect impact of the loss of peat bogs is the increase in flooding.
 Peat bogs can hold up to 20 times their weight in water.
-Their sponge-like quality means they rapidly absorb any torrential rainfall and slowly release it afterward.
-Remove the peat bogs and you remove this fantastic natural flood defense.
+Their sponge-like quality means they rapidly absorb any torrential rainfall and slowly release it afterwards.
+Remove the peat bogs and you remove this fantastic natural flood defence.

 Using peat-free compost sounds like a total no-brainer, right?
 You’d think so, but whilst sales of peat-free and reduced peat compost are on the rise, gardeners still account for the highest use of peat in the UK.
 And just two months ago Which?
 Magazine told its readers not to bother with peat-free compost varieties.
 Yet there are plenty of feasible alternatives to peat compost out there.

 We used to buy ours from our local Co-Op.
 However, for some inexplicable reason this year they started selling only 80% peat-free compost.
 That’s 20% too much peat if you ask me.